sanchitmonga22/AllInVault/PRD.md

 - Collection of memorable quotes organized by speaker
 - Tagging of investment theses and predictions
 - Categorization into:
-  - Business Ideas
+  - Investments Ideas
-  - Frameworks
-  - Quotes
+  - Predictions
   - Stories
   - Opinions
-  - Products
+  - Politics

 - Linking of insights to specific timestamps in episodes
 - Related insights section using semantic similarity